Chrissie21/Doom-style-game/README.md

 # Doom-Style Game (Pygame)

 A retro-style 3D FPS game built using Python and Pygame, inspired by the classic **Doom** engine.
-This game features raycasting-based pseudo-3D graphics, enemy AI, weapons, and level exploration — all created from scratch in a Python environment.
+This game features raycasting-based pseudo-3D graphics and enemy AI. — all created from scratch in a Python environment.

 ![Screenshot](sreenshots/screenshot.png)